Iterative label cleaning for transductive and semi-supervised few-shot learning

 \subsection{Iterative inference}

-Although label propagation and class balancing make predictions on the entire unlabeled query set $Q$, we apply cleaning to only keep one pseudo-labeled query per class, which we move from $Q$ to the support set $S$.
-We iterate the entire process, selecting one pseudo-labeled query per class at a time, until $Q$ is empty and $S$ is augmented with all pseudo-labeled queries.
+Although label propagation and class balancing make predictions on the entire unlabeled query set $Q$, we apply cleaning to keep $\nu$ pseudo-labeled query per class, which we move from $Q$ to the support set $S$.
+We iterate the entire process, selecting $\nu$ pseudo-labeled queries per class at a time, until $Q$ is empty and $S$ is augmented with all pseudo-labeled queries.
 Assuming that the selections are correct, the idea is that treating them as truly labeled in $S$ improves the quality of the pseudo-labels.